yt-project/yt/doc/source/examining/loading_data.rst

 Loading Data
 ============

-This section contains information on how to load data into ``yt``, as well as some important caveats about different data formats.
+This section contains information on how to load data into yt, as well as some important caveats about different data formats.

 .. _loading-enzo-data: